 Reusable water bottle

-- Shampoo and conditioner (2 in 1): To save space in your Indonesia packing list, I recommend that you use a 2-in-1 shampoo and conditioner for my hair and body (so no need to bring a separate body wash.)
+- Shampoo and conditioner (2 in 1): To save space in your Indonesia packing list, I recommend that you use a 2-in-1 shampoo and conditioner for your hair and body (so there is no need to bring a separate body wash.)